nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/Grid-Reference-PDF/README.md

-Hong Kong Hiking Trails - Trail Markers database (not useful for hikers, may be somewhat useful for search and rescue)
+Trail Markers quasi-broken database (not useful for hikers, may be somewhat useful for search and rescue)

 In the PDF, the title "Distance Posts" is misleading.
 It has nothing to do with distance.
 It should be "Truncated MGRS Coordinates with ambigious grid zone `GZD`".
+However, since the markers are roughly 500 m apart, one can argue strenuously that these are indeed incremental distance markers.

 For Wilson Trail, all trail markers are in grid zone 50Q.